mohammadhouda/hopelink-api/README.md

 **Two-hop aggregation problem**
 Prisma's `_count` can't span two relations (`Project → Opportunity → Application`).
 Project-level application counts are computed with a raw `LEFT JOIN` query and shared via a utility function used by both the charity and admin portals — avoiding duplicated raw SQL.

+**PostgreSQL enum casts in raw queries**
+Prisma's `$queryRawUnsafe` does not infer the type of `$N` placeholders.
+Columns typed as custom PostgreSQL enums (`City`, `Category`, `Role`) require explicit casts: `$1::"City"`, `$2::"Category"`.
+Missing casts produce `operator does not exist: "City" = text` errors at runtime.

+**`PLATFORM_SCHEMA` for settings**
+Platform settings are stored as key-value rows.
+The `getPlatformSettings` / `updatePlatformSettings` services filter through a canonical `PLATFORM_SCHEMA` object that defines the expected keys and their types/defaults.
+This prevents stale rows with old naming conventions from leaking into the response and keeps the API surface stable regardless of what's in the database.

 ---

 ## Architecture